karthik-hallad/GreenMonkApp/README.md

 ## Installation

-1. Create a new project using the firebase starter template.
+1. Create a new project using this template.

 npx create-react-native-app --template https://github.com/karthik-hallad/GreenMonkApp